 Will gaining halal certification cost my company a lot of money?

-Why should I choose The Halal Trust for my certification needs?
+Why should I choose IHT for my certification needs?

-The Halal Trust is a symbiotic partner committed to helping you grow your business.
+IHT is a symbiotic partner committed to helping you grow your business.
 Our integrated, cost-effective halal certification process allows your company to gain halal approval quickly and painlessly and we also continue adding value to your business post-certification.
-The Halal Trust is at the forefront of using Web 2.0 technologies, social media and other digital platforms to engage with modern halal consumers to promote your products and help you drive increased sales.
-Halal consumers may also have additional questions about your products and we encourage you to signpost them to The Halal Trust where we can answer their queries on your behalf via telephone, email and social media.
+IHT is at the forefront of using Web 2.0 technologies, social media and other digital platforms to engage with modern halal consumers to promote your products and help you drive increased sales.
+Halal consumers may also have additional questions about your products and we encourage you to signpost them to The IHT where we can answer their queries on your behalf via telephone, email and social media.

 How will the halal certification process affect my company's "business as usual" operations?